Aon Assessment Tests - The Complete Guide [2025]

 scales lct

-Let's see a video that explains exactly how it works:
+Here’s a video that explains exactly how the cut-e working memory test works.

 aon cut-e motionchallenge

-You will be presented with two groups of grids.
-Each grid has a colour assigned above or below it; grids with the same colour assignment belong in the same category, as defined by a certain unknown rule or pattern.
-You need to deduce the rule and assign the unmarked grids to the correct category.
+In each task, you’ll be presented with two groups of grids.
+Each grid is assigned a color either above or below it; grids with the same color assignment belong to the same category, determined by an unknown rule or pattern.
+Your goal is to deduce the rule and correctly assign the unmarked grids to their respective categories.

-Let's see an example of a scales cls question, where the top row of grids are categorized, and the lower row requires categorization:
+Let’s look at an example of a scales cls question, where the top row of grids are pre-categorized, and the bottom row requires your categorization.

 aon cut-e scales cls example